 type T representing type

-val empty : T empty default value
+val $empty: T$ empty default value

-val $extend: T \rightarrow T$ re-initialize on import
+val $extend: T \rightarrow T$ obsolete (identity function)

-val merge: $T \times T \to T$ join on import
+val merge: $T \times T \to T$ merge data

-The empty value acts as initial default for any theory that does not declare actual data content; extend is acts like a unitary version of merge.
+The empty value acts as initial default for any theory that does not declare actual data content; extend is obsolete: it needs to be the identity function.

-Implementing merge can be tricky.
-The general idea is that merge ($data_1$, $data_2$) inserts those parts of $data_2$ into $data_1$ that are not yet present, while keeping the general order of things.
+The merge operation needs to join the data from two theories in a conservative manner.
+The standard scheme for merge ($data_1$, $data_2$) inserts those parts of $data_2$ into $data_1$ that are not yet present, while keeping the general order of things.
 The Library.merge function on plain lists may serve as canonical template.

-Particularly note that shared parts of the data must not be duplicated by naive concatenation, or a theory graph that is like a chain of diamonds would cause an exponential blowup!
+Particularly note that shared parts of the data must not be duplicated by naive concatenation, or a theory graph that resembles a chain of diamonds would cause an exponential blowup!